-1. Select Flow Navigator → Project, and then select IP Catalog.
+- 1. Select Flow Navigator → Project, and then select IP Catalog. - 2.
+In the search field at the top of the IP Catalog, type Wave Generator.

 The Wave Generator Tutorial IP shows under the UserIP category, as well as the custom category My Company, that was created during packaging.